(J.F. Gmel.) Pers. 1794

 PERIDIUM: of two layers, the outer charged with granular matter and continued into the stalk, the inner membranous, translucent, enclosing the spores.

-CAPILLITIUM: of cylindrical yellowish brown elaters 4-5 fi diam., sometimes branched, gradually tapering to long slender points which are smooth at the tips, marked with three to five flattened, or prominent lax and often rugged, spiral bands.
+CAPILLITIUM: of cylindrical yellowish-brown elaters 4-5 µm in diameter, sometimes branched, gradually tapering to long, slender points that are smooth at the tips, marked with three to five flattened or prominent, lax, and often rugged spiral bands.

 SPORES: Ochraceous yellow, minutely spinulose,